-Sometimes something in your life burbles up and just forces you see the world from a completely different angle.
-When it happens, you can’t deny that it was a shock and the ticket to a deeper awakening that you never saw coming until it hit you.
+Sometimes something burbles up in your life and just forces you to see the world from a completely different angle.
+When it happens, you can’t deny that it was a shock and a doorway to a deeper awakening that you never saw coming until it hit you.

 The Sacred Feminine is quite beyond words.
 But we still have to try to use words in order to convey some sense of her.
 In a very simplistic way, she is ultimate compassion, creativity, intuition, and a receptive vessel that procreates life in all forms.
 I have attempted to define whom she is several times on this blog.
 The following are links:

 Still, I am challenged to fully comprehend the immensity of this Sacredness in the Feminine.
 I suppose that is only right and will be the case until I die.
 Even when I pass over, she will still be part of the Great Mystery and not fully comprehensible, I imagine.
 To study her and attempt to bring her into my life is a journey of surrender and grace each and every day.

 There is a side to the Sacred Feminine that most people don’t discuss however.
 The Feminine is generally described in such wonderfully positive terms — it reminds me of the poem of little girls being “sugar and spice.”
 But little girls are more than just “sugar and spice.”
 They can have their darker sides and steal or be hurtful to others when they are triggered.
 Some don’t even need to be triggered.
 They are just plain mean.